Andrii Artemenko: Parliamentary activities

-On December 25, 2014, the establishment of inter-factional deputy group "Solidarity of Right Forces" was announced in the Parliament.
+On December 25, 2014, the establishment of the inter-factional deputy group "Solidarity of Right Forces" was announced in the Parliament.
 Andrii Artemenko initiated the formation of the party and eventually headed it.
-The members of Parliament are working together on the draft bills aimed to solve middle class problems in Ukraine.
-In particular, creating a favorable legal environment for business, private property protection and fair trial.
+The members of Parliament are working together on the draft bills to solve middle class problems in Ukraine.
+In particular, it creates a favorable legal environment for business, private property protection, and fair trial.

-Andrii Artemenko authored 37 bills, of which 17 were voted into laws.
-Some of representative bills are: number 1601 "On Amendments to the administrative-territorial system of Luhansk region, changing and setting boundaries of Popasnjansky and Slavyanoserbsk districts of Luhansk region", number 1310 "On Amendments to Article 41 of the Law of Ukraine" On Joint Stock Companies" (with respect to the quorum of the general meetings of joint stock companies with majority state corporate rights), the bill number 1736 "On the appeal of the Verkhovna Rada of Ukraine to the European Parliament, the Parliament of the Council of Europe and the national parliaments of the EU Member States, the USA, Canada, Japan and Australia on the issue of the mass shooting of people near Volnovakha", the Resolution number 2066 "On holding parliamentary hearings entitled: "Perspectives of introducing visa free regime for the citizens of Ukraine by the European Union" (May 21–22, 2015).
+Andrii Artemenko authored 37 bills, of which 17 were voted into law.
+Some of representative bills are: number 1601 "On Amendments to the administrative-territorial system of Luhansk region, changing and setting boundaries of Popasnjansky and Slavyanoserbsk districts of Luhansk region", number 1310 "On Amendments to Article 41 of the Law of Ukraine" On Joint Stock Companies" (with respect to the quorum of the general meetings of joint stock companies with majority state corporate rights), the bill number 1736 "On the appeal of the Verkhovna Rada of Ukraine to the European Parliament, the Parliament of the Council of Europe and the national parliaments of the EU Member States, the USA, Canada, Japan and Australia on the issue of the mass shooting of people near Volnovakha", the Resolution number 2066 "On holding parliamentary hearings entitled: "Perspectives of introducing a visa-free regime for the citizens of Ukraine by the European Union" (May 21–22, 2015).

-One of the more popular bills initiated by Artemenko was on legalization of dual citizenship No. 6139 - which currently enjoys support of incumbent President of Ukraine, Volodymyr Zelensky.
+One of the more popular bills initiated by Artemenko was on the legalization of dual citizenship No. 6139 - which currently enjoys the support of the incumbent President of Ukraine, Volodymyr Zelensky.

-During his tenure as Member of Parliament, Artemenko criticized Poroshenko's regime and uncovered facts of internal and international corruption.
+During his tenure as a Member of Parliament, Artemenko criticized Poroshenko's regime and uncovered facts of internal and international corruption.

 In July 2013, Paul Manafort and Konstantin Kilimnik flew on Artemenko's plane to Frankfurt.

 Artemenko claimed that President Petro Poroshenko had misappropriated funds and Artemenko claimed he received evidence about Poroshenko from Valentyn Nalyvaichenko.

 Artemenko did not take part in the 2019 Ukrainian parliamentary election.